Admission | Conditional Admission | Program Questions

 How much money should my bank statement show?

-The amount should include the cost of the program plus approximately $1500 per month for living expenses.
-For example, a program of 17 weeks: $6000 tuition + $6000 living expenses = $12,000.
+The amount should include the cost of tuition plus $2,200 per month in estimated living expenses.

 How much does it cost to apply?